 9. Chi Chi (Chihuahua x Chinese Crested)

-10. Jack Chi (Chihuahua x Jack Russel Terrier)
+10. Jack Chi (Chihuahua x Jack Russell Terrier)

 One of the cutest mixes in our list has to be the Jack Chi.
-These little pups are often much more energetic than Chihuahuas, thanks to the Jack Russel influence; so be sure you are ready for a little ball of energy before adding one of these little pooches to your family.
+This little Chihuahua terrier mix is often much more energetic than his Chihuahua parents, thanks to the Jack Russell influence.
+So, be sure you are ready for an energetic companion pet before adding one of these little pooches to your family.
 A slow evening stroll won’t be enough for this terrier mix!

 11. Chug (Chihuahua x Pug)

-Another Chihuahua terrier mix, the BoChi is often adorned with the long ears of their Chihuahua parent, but tend to favor their Boston Terrier parent in the personality department.
-They are one of the more refined-looking Chihuahua mixes, and they project quite a confident, yet approachable, aura.
+Another Chihuahua terrier mix, the BoChi is often adorned with the long ears of their Chihuahua parent, but he tends to favor his Boston terrier parent in the personality department.
+This is a pretty refined-looking Chihuahua terrier mix, who projects quite a confident, yet approachable, aura.

 13. Chat Terrier (Chihuahua x Rat Terrier)

 Chat Terriers are another one of the turbo-charged Chihuahua mixes on our list.
 They can also grow a little larger than your average Chihuahua, so be sure that you’re ready for a super-energetic dog before adopting or buying one of these little mutts.